robolyst/osquant/content/papers/replicating-pandas-ewm-var/index.md

     - mathematics
 ---

 You are most likely familiar with the idea of calculating averages with an exponential weighting.
 The idea is that you have a higher weight to more recent information.
-This is quite an intuitive thing to do as all information is relevent, but recent information is more relevant.

 The weights for an exponentially weighted average look like:
 $$
 w_t = (1 - \alpha)^t
 $$